wvanraem/nucleon.amqp/docs/connection.rst

 ''''''''

 AMQP allows multiple **channels** to be multiplexed onto a single connection.
+This allows multiple operations to be performed at the same time - even publishing and receiving large messages.

+It is recommended that each channel should usually be used for one suite of operations only, not recycled between requests.
+This is because any errors will force the channel to close and any subsequent operations will raise an error immediately.

 ``nucleon.amqp`` uses a system of channel reservation to reserve a channel on a connection and release it when done::